sohamghosh/sohamghosh/_pages/index.md

 ---
 layout: default
 title: Soham Ghosh
+permalink: /
 ---

-Soham Ghosh is one of the promoters-directors of the civil-works contracting company, [AK Ghosh and Sons Infrastructure Pvt.
+Soham Ghosh is one of the promoter-directors of the civil-works contracting company, [AK Ghosh and Sons Infrastructure Pvt.
 Ltd](http://infra.akgsons.com).

 Prior to joining the infrastructure industry, he had worked in the information technology industry for 11 years.